vitorhpmelo/ACDCStateEstimation/README.md

 [![Build Status](https://github.com/MartaVanin/ACDCStateEstimation.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/MartaVanin/ACDCStateEstimation.jl/actions/workflows/CI.yml?query=branch%3Amaster)

 ## WARNINGS

-- Currently dc loads are not supported
+- Currently dc loads and generators are not supported
-- We don't allow the DC formulation for the AC side, we are not vandals
+- We don't allow the DC linearization for the AC power flow equations - we are not vandals - all `DC's in this repository refer to actual direct current lines/features

 ## TODOs

-- import export PMMCDC parsers so that they are not needed in the examples. add preferential functions for 5-bus ntw and 67-bus ntw parsing
-- find a pretty way to choose to "drop" neutral/ground dc voltage, current and power measurements ????
+- PRIORITY: add ACR formulations for AC side -> first update to new PowerModelsMCDC!!
-- add missing measurements and measurement conversions (see `synthetic_measurements.jl`) - below is a list of measurements to be added
+- PRIORITY: add missing measurements and measurement conversions (see `synthetic_measurements.jl`) - below is a list of measurements to be added
+- PRIORITY: add tests
+- DISCUSS: which network cases are relevant? keep shortcuts to all?
+- add docs
+- add ci, etc.

 ## Notes